 Cons: On the warmer side, waterproofing isn’t GORE-TEX

 These boots felt nice right away.
 The upper is thicker than other boots we tested, which adds points on the comfort scale, yet felt a bit warm in the hot sun.
 If ventilation is a more important factor than waterproofing, Merrell does offer a more ventilated option, but you’ll have to sacrifice waterproofing for that.
-Also, note — the waterproofing used in this boot isn’t GORE-TEX.
+Also, note that the waterproofing used in this boot isn’t GORE-TEX.
 Merrell opted instead for a proprietary membrane.
 As such, the breathability was noticeably lower than some of the GTX boots we tested.
 So that’s where you’ll need to make a choice between waterproof and non-waterproof based on how wet the trails around you are.

 It’s not an extremely technical boot.
 However, we’d venture to guess that the majority of people looking for a budget pair of hiking boots aren’t looking to crush any records on the Appalachian Trail.
 Unless you’re in need of a top-tier technical boot, then you can’t really go wrong with the Merrell Moab 3.
-Read our review of the women’s Merrell Moab 3 here.

-Check Price on REI Check Price on Amazon
+Check Men's Price on REI Check Men's Price on Backcountry

 Best Women’s Hiking Boots